Charles Powers: Early life

-Powers was born in 1853 in Brisbane, Queensland.
+Powers was born in 1853 in Brisbane, Colony of New South Wales.
 He was educated at Ipswich Grammar School and Brisbane Grammar School captaining the Schools First XI.
 He was a talented sportsman, and at one point captained a state cricket team against a touring English side.
 After completing his articles of clerkship, Powers was admitted to practise law as a solicitor in 1876, after which he moved to Bundaberg to practise.
 In 1878, he married Kate Ann Thorburn, whose father was a solicitor from Victoria.
 Powers continued to work in Bundaberg until 1882.

 Politics

 In 1883 Powers became the mayor of Maryborough.

 In June 1888, Powers was elected to the Parliament of Queensland as a member of the Legislative Assembly of Queensland for Burrum.
 On 19 November 1889, Powers became Postmaster-General and Minister for Education in the ministry of Premier Boyd Dunlop Morehead, and he held these positions until resigning with his colleagues in August 1890.
 In 1891 he was a member of a Royal Commission which was established to investigate the possibility of establishing a university in Queensland.

 Powers was admitted to practice as a barrister at the Queensland bar in 1894, although since he was still in parliament at the time, he did not actually practice.
 From 1894 to 1895, Powers was the leader of the opposition in Queensland.
 During this time, he put forward an electoral reform bill which provided for women's suffrage, and the abolition of plural voting, however the bill did not succeed.
 If it had, Queensland would have become the second Australian colony after South Australia to allow women to vote.
 An industrial relations bill brought by Powers also failed.